Wednesday, January 17, 2007

 The thing about city progs is that, despite all evidence to the contrary, they think they are cute; they like any action during which they can demonstrate this cuteness.

 I speak of course of the six people who showed up dressed as chickens at Mayor Newsom's community meeting on homelessness last Saturday (Newsom's Town Hall Isn't Just for the Birds, Cecilia Vega, Jan.
 14, 2007).
-The mayor was supposedly "chicken" for refusing to take part in the "question time" dog-and-pony show as per Chris Daly's Proposition I.

 One of the "chickens" last Saturday was Ted Strawser, the Party Party guy who maintains an anti-Newsom website.

-The mayor was trying to discuss homelessness at the meeting, which is evidently of no interest to Strawser, since there's no mention on his website of the issue that got Newsom elected in 2003.
+The mayor was trying to discuss homelessness at the meeting, which is evidently of no interest to Strawser, since there's no mention on his website of the issue that got Newsom elected mayor in 2003.

 In this Strawser is typical of city progressives.
 The SF Bay Guardian only mentions homelessness to use the issue to bash Newsom.

-The progressive supervisors in SF maintain a sullen silence on the issue.
-They seem to resent the fact that Mayor Newsom has actually had considerable success in dealing with an issue that they and their comrades in SF failed so dramatically to deal with before Care Not Cash in 2002 and Newsom's election in 2003.
+The progressive supervisors in SF maintain a sullen silence on the homeless issue.
+They seem to resent the fact that Mayor Newsom has actually had considerable success in dealing on an issue that they and their comrades in SF failed so dramatically to deal with before Care Not Cash in 2002 and Newsom's election in 2003.

 Some numbers showing the city's progress in dealing with homelessness: